Bullsbrook

 Table Chart PROFILE FAQ

-Bullsbrook features high concentrations of family households, with a fairly typical median household size
+Bullsbrook features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.7% of all households, including 36.9% couples with children, 30.7% couples without children, and 12.0% single parent families.
-Non-family households make up the remaining 19.3%, consisting of 16.8% lone person households and 2.5% group households.
-The median household size is 2.8 people, which aligns with the Greater Perth average.
+Family households dominate at 80.7% of all households, comprising 36.9% couples with children, 30.7% couples without children, and 12.0% single parent families.
+Non-family households make up the remaining 19.3%, with lone person households at 16.8% and group households comprising 2.5% of the total.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households